It’s arguably definitely the most romantic moment in the movie Love Actually.

 The kiss was actually “designed” by writer/director Richard Curtis’ longtime partner and collaborator, Emma Freud.

-Speaking with journalist and author Dolly Alderton on her Love Stories podcast, she said: “Richard had asked me to be the ‘kissing’ consultant for the film.
+Speaking with journalist and author Dolly Alderton on her Love Stories podcast last year, she said: “Richard had asked me to be the ‘kissing’ consultant for the film.
 We really needed that kiss to be amazing.
 Colin and I had a lot of chats and we designed a kiss with my signature move in it.”

 The signature move of course being the gentle brush of the thumb.